U.S. Congress struggles as partisanship stymies new coronavirus bill

 “It’s time for the Republicans to quit the political posturing by proposing bills they know will not pass either chamber and get serious and work with us,” House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said in a joint statement.

-The standoff began last week with a skirmish on the Senate floor, where Republicans failed to pass a narrower measure to provide a fresh $250 billion to small businesses over Democratic opposition.
+The standoff over the next coronavirus bill began last week with a skirmish on the Senate floor, where Republicans failed to pass a narrower measure to provide a fresh $250 billion to small businesses over Democratic opposition.

 Republicans then blocked a Democratic measure that included the same $250 billion but set aside some of the lending for community banks to aid minority-owned and rural businesses, and provided further aid to hospitals and a federal food program for the poor.
 Democrats and state governors also want to include aid to help state governments on the front line of the outbreak.